 NOTE: "Full time" is defined as working 35 or more hours per week for 50 or more weeks per year.
 "Architects" include architects and landscape architects.
 "Fine artists" include fine artists, art directors, and animators.
 "Musicians" include music directors, composers, and musicians.
 "Producers" include producers and directors.
 "Writers" include writers and authors.
 Separate data for dancers and actors were not available.

-SOURCE: U.S. Department of Commerce, Census Bureau, American Community Survey (ACS), 2021.
+SOURCE: U.S. Department of Commerce, Census Bureau, American Community Survey (ACS), 2022.

 This indicator also explores median household income of young artists.
-Median annual household income includes the income of the householder and all other individuals aged 15 and over in the household, whether they are related to the householder or not.
+Median annual household income includes the income of the householder and all other individuals aged 15 and over in the household, whether they were related to the householder or not.
 Young artist households are those with at least one artist aged 18-29 present, though they do not need to be the householder.
-The pattern for annual household income in 2021 is similar to the pattern observed for median annual earnings, where employed young artists had a higher annual household income (\$91,600) than all employed young adults in the labor force (\$85,600; see Table A8-1).
-This may be attributable, in part, to the relatively high educational attainment levels of artists since there were few differences in median household income observed between young artists and all workers, when accounting for education level differences.
-There was only one measurable difference among the education attainment groups-employed young artists with some college education had a lower annual household income (\$68,100) than all employed young adults in the labor force who had some college education (\$78,300).
-The socioeconomic status of the household overall is also an important factor to consider when comparing the household income of artists to that of the overall labor force.
+Unlike median annual earnings, there were no measurable differences in median annual household income between young artist households (\$95,890) and the households of all employed young adults in the labor force (\$92,720).
+There was only one measurable difference among the education attainment groups: employed young artists with a bachelor's degree had a lower annual household income (\$104,280) than all employed young adults in the labor force who had a bachelor's degree (\$109,590).
+Household income partly reflects the socioeconomic status of a household; other elements of a household's socioeconomic status are also important factors to consider when comparing artists to the overall labor force.